 We use active ingredients, depending on local regulations to be in compliance and to have the effect needed for our product.
 But more interesting is the minimal amount of something needed to be effective.

 That is where science and talent comes in.

-Our process for formulation leaves doe not leave any doors unopened, stones not turned and no conclusions not challenged.
+Our process for formulation does not leave any doors unopened, stones unturned, and no conclusions unchallenged.

-Our lab specialises in green bio science.
-To be effective and at the samt time compliant and more environmentally friendly is what makes our work at the lab always fun and exciting.
+Our lab specialises in green bio-science.
+To be effective and at the same time compliant and more environmentally friendly, is what makes our work at the lab always fun and exciting.